Mentorship, Community, and Evidence Synthesis Across Borders: Experiences of Cochrane US Year 2 Mentees

 Lessons Learned: Through this program, we have gained skills in ES and also learned how capacity-building initiatives like this can break down silos and remove other constraints, such as financial limitations and access.
 Our shared passion for evidence-based health care in building networks beyond borders and across institutions is an important and transferable skill.
 We understand the importance of clear communication, particularly with respect to cultures and languages.
 In our evidence-based healthcare advocacy work, we recognize the crucial connection between ES and improved health outcomes.

 Conclusions: Thanks to the efforts and in-kind contributions of program volunteers, we are gaining skills in ES and opening doors for professional opportunities.
 We hope to become mentors and share new knowledge with colleagues.
 We also aspire to evaluate this program’s impact on mentees’ knowledge and skills in ES.
-Future expansion of capacity-building strategies, such as this mentorship program, will support equity, accessibility, and engagement in Cochrane, ultimately supporting Cochrane’s mission: better health outcomes for patients and populations.
+Future expansion of capacity-building strategies, such as this mentorship program, will support equity, accessibility, and engagement in Cochrane, ultimately supporting Cochrane’s mission of better health outcomes for patients and populations.